utshomax/postman-docs/src/pages/docs/writing-scripts/test-scripts.md

 1. Select the play button.
 Postbot writes a test for you.

 You can also use Postbot to autocomplete test code.
-If you have a response available and type `pm.test`, Postbot will suggest tests for your request.
-Select a test name, and Postbot will provide the code to validate what you need.
+If you have a response available and type `pm.test`, Postbot suggests tests for your request.
+Select a test name, and Postbot inserts the code to validate your response.

 For more information on Postbot, visit [About Postbot](/docs/getting-started/basics/about-postbot/).